 Ginny Sprang, Ph.D., is a professor in the College of Medicine, Department of Psychiatry at the University of Kentucky, and executive director of the UK Center on Trauma and Children.
 She is the Principal Investigator of the SAMHSA funded Category II Secondary Traumatic Stress Innovations and Solutions Center, the Category III Child and Adolescent Trauma Treatment and Training Institute, and... more

-Adrienne Whitt-Woosley, PhD, LCSW is an Assistant Professor in Psychiatry and the Associate Director of the Center on Trauma and Children.
-Over the past two decades, Dr. Whitt-Woosley has served the children and families of Kentucky through clinical and research efforts focused on enhancing family relationships and understanding and mitigating the impact of trauma.
-Dr. Whitt-Woosley has... more
+Adrienne Whitt, PhD, LCSW is an Assistant Professor in Psychiatry and the Associate Director of the Center on Trauma and Children.
+Over the past two decades, Dr. Whitt has served the children and families of Kentucky through clinical and research efforts focused on enhancing family relationships and understanding and mitigating the impact of trauma.
+Dr. Whitt has specifically worked to assist... more

 Jessica Eslinger, PhD, LCSW is an assistant professor in the Department of Psychiatry and a clinician, trainer, and researcher at the Center on Trauma and Children.
 Dr. Eslinger has over 25 years of clinical experience working with children and their families affected by trauma in community mental health, inpatient, and private practice settings.
 Her work includes direct clinical services,... more